 You can help support me, and The Big Issue Foundation, by making a secure online donation using your credit card at my fundraising page.

 There's a lot of thought flying around the web at the moment about the concept of "flipping the classroom" - using the internet to provide pre-classroom lectures and the classroom to embed that knowledge through exercises, coaching and discussion.

 Key posts include:

 This is a model that's been working reasonably well in workplace training for a number of years now.
 It does rely on there being some sort of motivating influence to do the pre-work though.
 Generally, given the choice, most people will just rely on being able to bluff their way through the classroom session.

-As I said, on Maryna's post, the key thing is “appropriate use” of the resources at our disposal.
+The key thing is “appropriate use” of the resources at our disposal.
 It’s about enabling flexibility of choice for the teacher and for the learner.